edtan094/breath-of-the-wild-weapons/README.md

 A webapp for users that play Legend of Zelda: Breath of the Wild and want to learn the location of all the weapons in the game

+I have built this project to demonstrate my knowledge in HTMl, CSS, JavaScript while incorporating data from an API using AJAX technology.
+I also really liked the game Legend of Zelda: Breath of the Wild and I thought it would be fun project to demonstrate my skills into something I enjoyed playing.

 ## Technologies used
 -HTML5
 -CSS3